ThuNganPythonista/Django-Hades/README.md

+# INSTRUCTIONS:
-#  INSTRUCTIONS : Build a Backend for a website with Django
+Build a backend for a website using Django.

-*Note : You have to install Python first and then follow the commands to set up a Django project.
-In this project, I run on Pycharm.
-If not sure, you can learn Django before starting this project.
-Please read the code Hade and the instructions at the same time, so you can have better comprehension*
+*Note: You need to install Python first, then follow the commands to set up a Django project.
+In this project, I am using PyCharm.
+If you're unsure, you can learn Django before starting.
+Please read the code and instructions simultaneously for better comprehension.*

 ##### Step 1 : Create app  "Home" in Django and add static files .. ####
 - We will arrange it like this :
     + Src folder (the root directory of the project)